Who We Are...

-idden Valley Guest Ranch is set apart from the “frou-frou” lodging choices in Eureka Springs, and the Hidden Valley BARN is the reason.
-Hidden Valley Barn greets guests right at front gate, standing sentinel over the Real Ozarks Experience for our visitors.
-Built in the early fifties, the classic red and white gambrel barn was built of solid oak, and has housed every form of livestock from chickens, to cattle, to sheep, to horses, and even sheltered camels from the Great Passion Play at one point.
+Hidden Valley Guest Ranch is set apart from the “frou-frou” lodging choices in Eureka Springs, and the Hidden Valley Barn is the reason.
+Hidden Valley Barn greets guests right at the front gate, standing sentinel over the Real Ozarks Experience for our visitors.
+Built in the early fifties, the classic red and white gambrel barn is built from solid oak, and has housed every form of livestock from chickens, to cattle, to sheep, to horses, and even sheltered camels from the Great Passion Play at one point.
 (Those were the days!)
 Hidden Valley Barn is in active use daily.

 Family owned and operated.

 Come and see the difference that can make!

 How should I even BEGIN?
 Long before his children were involved in the day to day operations of Hidden Valley Guest Ranch, Dr. James Robert Maxfield and his brother, Dr. Jack Maxfield of Dallas, Texas, met with a patient who had some property in Arkansas he wanted to sell in trade for services for the very successful cancer treatments they had given him.
 The two doctors jumped into their airplane one Sunday and took a quick trip north to see it.
 They flew over the property, admiring the lushness of the hills and deep valleys with its beautiful barn and outbuildings, and flew home without setting foot on it.
 The deal was consummated over the phone.